 4. Best For Star Wars Fans: Fantasy Flight Star Wars Outer Rim Board Game

 This is your chance to become an iconic legend as this board game outshines many solo board games out there.
 Cruise the outer rim, recruit characters from Star Wars, and try to become the most popular outlaw in the galaxy.
-Due to the variety of ways to win in this game, there is never a dull moment.
+Due to the variety of ways to win in this game, there is never a dull moment in this sci-fi game.
 It is suited for one to four players so you can embark on a solo journey too.
-To know more about this product, watch this video.
+To learn more about this tried-and-tested product, watch this short review video.

 - Easy and intuitive

 - Engaging visuals

 - Allows to switch between characters

 - Lengthy gameplay of three to four hours